tpayne/kubernetes-examples/YAML/Azure/AGIC/Redirection/README.md

     ./deployingress.sh
     ./deploycontroller.sh --getIp

-These will have examples that show how the IC functionality works.
+These examples will show how the IC functionality works.
+You can try them by doing...

     curl <gatewayIp>/apicmd/version
     curl "<gatewayIp>/apiuser/hello?name=myName&surName=mySurname"